ppy/osu-wiki/wiki/Offset/Local_offset/en.md

 ## Behaviour

-Local offset is customized on a per-beatmap basis.
-It works by shifting all gameplay elements relative to the audio track by a specificed amount of milliseconds.
-Negative values move objects earlier in time (closer to the beginning), while positive values move them later, which is notably different from how [universal offset](/wiki/Client/Options/Universal_offset) functions.
+Local offset is customised on a per-beatmap basis.
+It works by shifting all gameplay elements ([hit objects](/wiki/Gameplay/Hit_object), background [storyboards](/wiki/Storyboard) and videos, as well as storyboard sound samples) relative to the audio track by a specified amount of milliseconds:

+- **Negative** values will move gameplay elements **earlier**.
+- **Positive** values will move gameplay elements **later**.

+Note that the [universal offset](/wiki/Client/Options/Universal_offset) shifts elements in the opposite direction.

 Most of the time, the local offset is best kept at 0 (provided that beatmaps have their timing set up correctly), unless individual hardware issues get in the way.
-In case of several players getting the same hit difference[^hit-difference], it is worth contacting a member of the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team), who can confirm the issue and apply [online offset](/wiki/Offset/Online_offset) to fix it once and for all.
+In case of several players getting the same hit difference[^hit-difference], it is worth contacting a member of the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team), who can confirm the issue and apply an [online offset](/wiki/Offset/Online_offset).

 ## Controls